 This particular Badollet Ivresse can only look good with the new 2014 Rolls-Royce Wraith grand tourer.
 The gorgeous Bugatti Veyron is too high-tech for it and the Bentley Continental is just too cheap.
 The association with the world of fast and luxurious motoring is partly enhanced with the shape of the riveted chapter ring that, thanks to its vertical slits, looks like a ventilated brake disk.

-Of course, the size of the gadget is mostly dictated by the length of the Badollet 2012 hand-wound movement.
+Of course, the size is mostly dictated by the length of the in-house Badollet 2012 hand-wound movement.
 Measuring 35 millimeters in length and 19.50 mm in width, it is also more than six millimeters thick and is, too, elegantly curved to match the profile of the body (a rare, if not unique, feature of the Ivresse).

-As you can see on the picture below, the, um, body of the mechanism, which is, by the way, decorated using so called “tremblage” engraving technique, is evenly shared by the mainspring barrel and the flying tourbillon carriage with the cone-shaped going train also clearly visible.
+As you can see in the picture below, the, um, body of the mechanism, which is, by the way, decorated using so-called “tremblage” engraving technique, is evenly shared by the mainspring barrel and the flying tourbillon carriage with the cone-shaped going train also clearly visible.

 As you may have already guessed, Badollet plans to reveal this gorgeous object of art during Baselworld 2013 event.

 See also: Badollet La Stellaire Tourbillon

 Value for Money: 4/5